Medical Officers of the Malta Garrison Gilborne Edward

 Surgeon General Edward Gilborne qualified in Ireland in 1843 and entered the Army Medical Department as an Assistant Surgeon on 1 May 1845.
 He served in the Ordnance Medical Department until promoted to Deputy Inspector General in 1872.

 Surgeon General Edward Gilborne served with the Royal Artillery in the Eastern Campaign of 1854, including the affairs of Bulganac and McKenzie's Farm.
-He was attached to Captain's Fitzmayer's Company 3rd Battalion Royal Artillery and took part in the Battles of Alma, the capture of Balaclava, the siege of Sebastopol and the repulse of the sortie on 26 October 1854.
+He was attached to Captain's Fitzmayer's Company 3rd Battalion Royal Artillery and took part in the Battles of Alma, the repulse of the Russian sortie on 26 October 1854 and the siege of Sebastopol.
 He was awarded the medal with three clasps, the Turkish Medal, the Order of the Medjidie 5th Class and was made a Knight of the French Legion of Honour.

 Surgeon General Edward Gilborne died on 19 September 1886, aged 61 years.